Gervais Rentoul

 He was elected Conservative Member of Parliament for Lowestoft in 1922.
-He was founding chairman of the 1922 Committee (1923–1932) and Parliamentary Private Secretary to the Attorney-General (1925–1929).
+He was founding chairman of the 1922 Committee (1923–1932) and Parliamentary private secretary to the Attorney general (1925–1929).
 He became a barrister and took silk in 1930, becoming Recorder of Sandwich.
-He was knighted in 1929 and retired from Parliament in 1934.
+He was knighted in 1929 and resigned from Parliament in 1934 on becoming a Metropolitan Police magistrate.

 He was portrayed on television by Robin Sachs in the play The Root of all Evil (1981), a dramatisation of the Seddon murder case in 1912 in which Rentoul had appeared for the defence.